covcom/300CEM/Week_05_AdapterViews_and_Fragments/README.md

     The code above initialize a ListView and associates it with a customized Adapter.
 The onClickListner is the same as in the simple list example.
 The only thing that is new here is the association of data and ListView through a customized Adapter.
 We'll look at it in a minute.

+    > CandidateAdapter can be used to add more data to the arraylist e.g. `candidateAdapter.add(candidates.get(0)); candidateAdapter.notifyDataSetInvalidated();` But this requires a 'candidateAdapter' object to be created beforehand.

 8. Create a new class called CandidateAdapter.
 Open the Java file and replace auto-generated class with the following (don't touch the package declaration!)

     ```java